 What Are Opiates?

-When natural or manmade opiates enter the body, they attach to receptors located in the brain, digestive system and spinal cord, and they trigger a series of chemical reactions that is similar to the one felt by people experiencing a pleasurable episode.
-But while natural feelings of pleasure might last for only a moment or two, fading away when the event is over, chemically induced reactions can last for hours.
-They can also be much stronger and much more intense than the feelings a person might obtain during a natural event.
-It’s safe to say that people who take these drugs often feel the sorts of sensations that are simply unavailable to them when they’re sober.
+When natural or manmade opiates enter the body, they attach to receptors located in the brain, digestive system, and spinal cord.
+They trigger a series of chemical reactions that is similar to the one felt by people experiencing something good.
+But while natural feelings of pleasure might last for only a moment or two, fading away when the event is over, chemically induced reactions are much stronger and can last for hours.
+The feelings produced by opiates aren’t natural, and they can quickly overtake the ones that are.

-While opiates are capable of delivering a remarkable amount of pleasure to people who take them for the very first time, the body tends to adjust and amend its processes with each and every hit a user takes.
-Receptors for pleasure eventually turn off, while chemical signals made for pleasure become in short supply.
-In time, people may feel as though they simply cannot experience pleasure unless opiates are available, and they might be forced to take larger and larger doses of drugs to keep the high alive.
+While opiates are capable of delivering a remarkable amount of pleasure to people who take them for the very first time, the body adjusts quickly to this over-stimulation.
+Receptors for pleasure work less efficiently and eventually turn off.
+At the same time the brain and body produce fewer and fewer natural pleasure chemicals.
+People come to feel as though they simply cannot experience pleasure unless opiates are available.
+In fact they don’t even feel “normal” without the drug.
+They have to take larger and more frequent doses with less and less positive, pleasurable responses to them.

-Since opiate addictions can lead to emotional suffering, physical pain and even death, it’s vital for families to get involved and to confront someone who has an addiction like this.
-With the proper treatment, people really can get better, but they might never do so unless the family points out how addiction works and how therapy might help.
+And overdose isn’t the only risk of untreated opiate addiction.
+Individuals who use needles to inject opiates are at risk for infections and blood-borne illnesses like HIV/AIDS.
+Any person is at risk for emotional suffering and physical and mental health.
+It’s vital for families to get involved and reach out to someone who has an addiction.
+With the proper treatment, people really can get better, but they might never do so unless the family helps them understand how important this treatment is.

 - “I love the drug, and I won’t stop.”